Nourishing Your Body for Better Health

-Now use more of a coaching and goal setting model with clients, which is based around identifying the strengths and weaknesses in the diet and then developing specific and measurable goals for getting where you need and want to go.
-Often it’s identifying healthier foods that you like to add in, brainstorming ways of getting more movement, looking at ways to manage portions, and so on.
+I use a coaching and goal setting model with clients, which is based around identifying the strengths and weaknesses and then developing specific and measurable goals for getting where you need and want to go.
+Often it’s identifying the foods that you’d like to add in and ways of reducing the barriers, brainstorming ways of getting more movement, looking at ways to manage mindless triggers, eating more mindfully, and so on.
 I also often provide sample recipes for meals, ideas for snacks.
-For many, it can be looking at labels, portion control, mindfulness techniques, stress management tips, etc. as well as encouragement, structure and support.
-My job is also help make these changes work for YOU: in your life, with your time constraints, with your food preferences, your medical needs, monetary constraints, etc.
+For many, it can be awareness of hunger and fullness, mindfulness techniques, stress management tips, etc. as well as encouragement, structure and support.
+My job is also to help make these changes work for YOU: in your life, with your time constraints, with your food preferences, your medical needs, monetary constraints, etc.

 This was summed up nicely by Madelyn Fernstrom, PhD, founder and director of the Weight Management Center at the University of Pittsburgh and diet and nutrition editor for NBC’s Today show: “‘Diets don’t work’ is only half the story.
 Lifestyle change will work if you have realistic expectations, good support, and choose a plan that you can stick with — a plan that will give you moderate change over a long time.”

-For more reading on dieting, here are a few research articles on topic:
+For more reading on dieting, and why it may not be ideal, here are a few research articles on topic:

 Mann, T. Medicare’s search for effective obesity treatments: Diets are not the answer.
 Am.
 Psychologist, 2007; 62(3): 220-233.